rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 ><CITE>Carta de [...] sitio de Puebla</CITE>
 >Note on manifestation: <CITE>Description based on an imperfect copy; section of map missing at top, affecting text</CITE>

-<a name="0.2.3.3">0.2.3.3</a> **Multipart monographs or serials.** If the first volume or issue is lacking or imperfect to the degree that it impedes identification or access, and details of a perfect (or more perfect) exemplar cannot be determined, then base the description on the earliest available volume or issue that can supply the details necessary for the description.
+<a name="0.2.3.3">0.2.3.3</a> **Multipart monographs or serials**.
+If the first volume or issue is lacking or imperfect to the degree that it impedes identification or access, and details of a perfect (or more perfect) exemplar cannot be determined, then base the description on the earliest available volume or issue that can supply the details necessary for the description.

-<a name="0.2.3.4">0.2.3.4</a>  **Resources for which the concept of perfect exemplar does not apply.** If describing resources for which the concept of perfect exemplar does not apply, describe the imperfect resource as it is.
+<a name="0.2.3.4">0.2.3.4</a>  **Resources for which the concept of perfect exemplar does not apply**.
+If describing resources for which the concept of perfect exemplar does not apply, describe the imperfect resource as it is.
 Such resources include unpublished items, such as manuscript maps and original works of art, as well as unique books or unique assemblages of published items, such as composite atlases.
 Use the mark of omission enclosed in square brackets to indicate lacunae as needed (see [0.5.10](/DCRMR/general-rules/Transcription/#0.5.14)).
 Make a [Note on manifestation](/DCRMR/other-notes/Note-on-manifestation/) describing the imperfection of the resource in hand (see [7.20.X.X](/DCRMR/other-notes/Note-on-manifestation/#7.20.X.X)).

 ### 0.2.4 Dust jackets